Frequently recurrence properties and block families: -recurrent backward shift operators

-It was proved in \cite{bonilla2020frequently} that if there is a dense set of vectors satisfying $T^n(x)\to 0$, then any $\F$-recurrent operator is also $\F$-hypercyclic.
-The same proof holds for operators having the $\PP_\F$ property. \begin{proposition} Let $\F$ be an upper family and let $T$ be a linear operator such that there is a dense set of vectors with $T^n(x)\to 0$.
-If $T$ has the $\PP_\F$ property it is $\F$-hypercyclic.
+It was proved in \cite[Theorem 8.5]{BonGroLopPer22JFA} that if there is a dense set of vectors satisfying $T^n(x)\to 0$, then any $\F$-recurrent operator is also $\F$-hypercyclic whenever $\F$ is a uniformly finitely invariant upper family.
+The same proof holds for almost $\F$-recurrent operators.
+Recall that an upper family $\F=\bigcup_{\delta\in D} \A_\delta,$ is said to be uniformly finitely invariant provided that if $A\in\F$ then there is some $\delta\in D$ such that for every cofinite subset $C$ we have that $A\cap C\in \F_\delta$, see \cite[Definition 2.9]{BonGro18}. \begin{proposition} Let $\F=\bigcup_{\delta\in D} \A_\delta$ be a uniformly finitely invariant upper family and let $T$ be a linear operator such that there is a dense set of vectors with $T^n(x)\to 0$.
+If $T$ is almost $\F$-recurrent then it is $\F$-hypercyclic.